So why is manual article rewriting important for ranking on Google?

 Your content may end up being considered fraudulent and thrown in the gutter because no one wants stolen, copied and incorrect content on the top of their page.
 Chimp Rewriter suggests Study Bounty as alternative to using automatic article rewriter like Chimp Rewriter.

-So we suggest that you choose the best article spinner or a paraphrasing tool to generate multiple articles quickly AND then manually re-write those articles to add the human touch and avoid penalties by search engines.
+So we highly recommend that you choose the best article spinner or a paraphrasing tool to generate multiple articles quickly AND then manually re-write those articles to add the human touch and avoid penalties by search engines.